sudarshan85/learning-agent/content/post/mercari_1.md

 Surprisingly, I couldn't find many datasets that actually included both structured and unstructured information together.
 There were plenty of image datasets, NLP datasets that contained only text, and tabular datasets.
 After a bit of searching, I found a dataset that fit my needs: [Mercari Price Suggestion Challenge](https://www.kaggle.com/c/mercari-price-suggestion-challenge).
 This competition concluded 10 months ago.

 [Mercari](https://www.mercari.com/) is Japan&#146;s biggest community-powered shopping app.
 Sellers post items that they want to sell along with an asking price.
 Mercari offers pricing suggestions to them.
 The objective of this competition is to build an algorithm that automatically suggests the right product prices.
-The data provided including user-inputted text descriptions of their products (unstructured data component), including details like product category name, brand name, and item condition (structured data component).
+The data provided including user-inputted text descriptions of their products (unstructured data group), including details like product category name, brand name, and item condition (structured data group).
 The data can be downloaded using the [Kaggle API](https://github.com/Kaggle/kaggle-api) software using the command `Kaggle competitions download -c Mercari-price-suggestion-challenge`.

 This is a *Kernels only* competition, wherein you only provide a kernel (aka a script/code) which is then run on Kaggle servers to produce output and compare results.
 My objective for working with this dataset is not necessarily to get a good score.
 It's more so to learn how to build an end-to-end architecture with the FastAI library.